mloskot/boost-gil-checksum-bug/README.md

 This applies to number of versions, as checked:

-- Boost `develop` branch
+- Boost.GIL `develop` branch
-- Boost 1.7x
-- Boost 1.6x
+- Boost 1.67 through 1.72 (current release)

 ## Test